 Once you visit one of our two Miami clinics, you’ll undergo thorough testing and analysis by our board-certified doctors and expert staff.
 We’ll create an individual plan based around your needs, taking into account any and all medical conditions, medications used, previous health history, your current health state, and we’ll develop a custom plan which may include exercise and nutrition.

 Our company is one of the first in South Florida to integrate our hormonal-level testing and treatments with weight loss programs monitored by a doctor.
 We’ve been in service for over 15 years, serving the Miami community from our Kendall and Coral Gables locations.

 Benefit #2: Medical Weight Loss is Safer

 With the personalized approach, medical weight loss takes into account the individual needs and risks of each patient.
-Here at Body RX, our patients can choose from a multitude of medical services that can help them lose weight fast, like our nutritional counseling, fat burning injections, hormone therapy treatments, and even sports therapy and stem cell for anyone restricted from exercise by a chronic injury or pain.
+Here at Body RX, our patients can choose from a multitude of medical services that can help them lose weight fast, like our nutritional counseling, fat burning injections, hormone therapy treatments, and even sports therapy and specialized wellness for anyone restricted from exercise by a chronic injury or pain.